-In 2004, the Alliance for a Healthy Tomorrow, Clean Water Fund, Massachusetts Breast Cancer Coalition, and eight other environment and health organizations founded the Campaign for Safe Cosmetics.
-AHT continues to work on the campaign, which is led by staff at the Breast Cancer Fund in San Francisco.
+In 2004, Clean Water Fund, Massachusetts Breast Cancer Coalition, and eight other environment and health organizations founded the Campaign for Safe Cosmetics to

-- Educates consumers about dangerous chemicals in cosmetics and other personal care products, like shampoo, toothpaste, sunscreen, and deodorant; and
+- Educate consumers about dangerous chemicals in cosmetics and other personal care products, and

-- Advocates for the elimination of toxic chemicals from products by demanding that cosmetic companies disclose their ingredients and stop using cancer-causing chemicals, reproductive toxins, and mutagens.
+- Demand that cosmetic companies disclose their ingredients and stop using cancer-causing chemicals, reproductive toxins, and mutagens.

-Under current federal law, personal care products do not have to be tested for safety before they are sold.
-Senator Diane Feinstein (D-California) and Senator Susan Collins (R-Maine) have introduced a bill to improve monitoring of the personal care products industry—but the bill does not yet have all the protections needed to ensure that products sold in stores are free of carcinogens, reproductive toxins, and other chemicals of concern.
+Improve and pass Senate Bill:Personal Care Safety Act of 2017.
+Senator Diane Feinstein (D-California) and Senator Susan Collins (R-Maine) have introduced a bill to improve monitoring of the personal care products industry—but the bill does not yet have all the protections needed.